Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 7.5-point underdogs heading into Game 4 of the opening round of the NBA Playoffs against the Milwaukee Bucks at FTX Arena on Monday, starting at 7:30 PM ET on TNT, BSSUN, and BSWI.
-The Heat lead the series 2-1.
-The over/under for the matchup is set at 218.5.
+The Miami Heat are 11.5-point underdogs heading into a potentially-deciding Game 5 of the opening round of the NBA Playoffs against the Milwaukee Bucks at Fiserv Forum on Wednesday, starting at 9:30 PM ET on NBA TV, BSWI, and BSSUN.
+The Heat lead the series 3-1.
+The matchup has an over/under set at 220.5 points.

 Bucks vs. Heat Odds & Info